ChrisOwen101/SigmaScopeLesson/0-learning-objectives.md

 By the end of this session you will be able to

 - Define what Scope is in JavaScript
-- Predict how scope of variable will change code
+- Predict how scope of variable will change code outcomes